jfourkiotis/epicus-doomicus-metallicus/README.md

 ### changes

+* v0.7 Symbols
+* v0.6 Support for lists and pairs
 * v0.5 Implemented the empty list `()`
 * v0.4 Support for characters and strings
 * v0.2 Support for the boolean values `#t` and `#f`